Blog Layout

 In 1937, a 54-year-old salesman by the name of Jack Claus decided to take a midday nap on the railway tracks.
 Upon encountering an unanticipated obstacle, a descending car abruptly halted, forcing the operator to reverse the motors, only to discover Jack in his path.
 Despite the poor salesman being dragged for fifteen feet and his clothing ripped from his body, he survived.
 His chest was severely crushed, but he recovered.

-A more lethal incident occurred in 1943, when sailor John Gaddy unwisely chose to walk up the tracks and according to the Los Angeles Times, "was crushed to death... when he was hurled by one ear under the wheels of the descending tram.
+A more lethal incident occurred in 1943, when sailor John Gaddy unwisely chose to walk up the tracks and, according to the Los Angeles Times, "was crushed to death... when he was hurled by one ear under the wheels of the descending tram.
 Firemen worked for 20 minutes before his body was extricated from the wheels of the car halfway up the steep tracks."

 A balcony with a sign that says angels flight

 When the fashionable Bunker Hill homes of the early Nineteenth Century gave way to the downtown blight of the mid-60s, Angels Flight was shut down in 1969.
 Many of the buildings had fallen into disrepair and were scheduled to be demolished.
-Angels Flight was meant to be shelved while the city engaged in an urban renewal project and then rebuilt two yaers later.
-However, it took twenty-six years for the city to reopen the "hillevator".
+Angels Flight was meant to be shelved while the city engaged in an urban renewal project and then rebuilt two years later.
+However, it took twenty-six years for the city to reopen the "hillevator."

 And in 1996, after strenuous test runs with 9,000 pounds of beer and soft drinks, Angels Flight ran again.
 But calamity struck soon after.

 In February 1st.
-2001, an 83-year-old New Jersey resident, Leon Praport and his wife, Lola, were in Los Angeles to celebrate their 54th wedding anniversary.
+2001, an 83-year-old New Jersey resident, Leon Praport, and his wife, Lola, were in Los Angeles to celebrate their 54th wedding anniversary.
 They were riding Angels Flight when it slipped its cable and crashed.
 Leon was killed that day.
-Lola suffered a skull fracture and chest injuries, and passed away less than a year later.
+Lola suffered a skull fracture and chest injuries and passed away less than a year later.
 Leon, originally from Poland, was the sole survivor of his family from the Auschwitz concentration camp during World War II.

 The man who headed the 1996 rebuild of Angels Flight before that tragedy was Yanek Kunczynski, the owner of the engineering firm Yantrak Company, and he had a history of fatal accidents.
-Kunczynski's firm , which also designed ski lifts, had been linked to multiple fatal accidents and has settled numerous lawsuits totaling nearly $10 million.
+Kunczynski's firm, which also designed ski lifts, had been linked to multiple fatal accidents and has settled numerous lawsuits totaling nearly $10 million.
 Despite his (lack of) safety record, his firm was hired to design and build Angels Flight.
 Of course, Yantrak was blamed for the deadly 2001 crash that killed Leon Praport and injured seven others, but Kunczynski ended up fleeing to Mexico shortly after the accident.
 The city was left holding the bag for millions of dollars of settlements with the victims.

-However, the local foundation that reopened Angels Flight in 1996 was determined to bring it back and they raised the three and a half million dollars it took to rebuild a safe drive system.
+However, the local foundation that reopened Angels Flight in 1996 was determined to bring it back, and they raised the three and a half million dollars it took to rebuild a safe drive system.
 Angels Flight reopened in 2010 and celebrated its 109th anniversary that year.
 During the event, passengers could travel for the original 1901 fare of one penny.

 A view of a train track through a window with a building in the background.